Location: North 41.09993, East 033.86332 (GPS on the summit)

 enters a narrow canyon, lasting about

 500 meter (the creek is still next to the road).
-At kilometer 6.8 continue
+At kilometer 6.8, the road bends right

 the principal dirt road.
 Keep left at kilometer 7.6, this is just after another small bridge.